Editor’s Note: Updated March 2020.

 “Better” could mean updating data with more recent findings, replacing older imagery and expanding upon certain subtopics to improve the comprehensiveness of the page as a whole.

-We’ve followed this process for over a year now and the results have been just as we expected, including getting 70 percent of our product landing pages ranked on Page 1 of Google.
+We’ve followed this process for over a year now and the results have been just as we expected, including getting 70% of our product landing pages ranked on Page 1 of Google.

 B2B brands are currently ramping up their development of long-form content, specifically.
 In-depth articles, guides and evergreen lists are ideal formats for continuous optimization over time, as they typically need just minor adjustments to propel higher in SERPs year after year.

-In addition to LinkedIn, email marketing is a distribution channel that has been rock-solid for B2B marketers.
+In addition to LinkedIn, marketing via email has been a rock-solid distribution channel for B2B marketers.

-Roughly 60 percent of B2B marketers say email marketing is their most effective channel for generating revenue, and it’s also the third best way to find information.
+Roughly 60% of B2B marketers say email marketing is their most effective channel for generating revenue, and it’s also the third best way to find information.
 What’s first and second?
 Recommendations from colleagues and industry thought leaders – hard to beat.

-We promised 11, and we gave you 11!
-What predictions do you have?
+We promised 12, and we gave you 12!
+What predictions do you have for 2020?